-The Padilla Bay Foundation monitored Bay View State Park beach in Skagit County where water quality has been compromised for several years.
+The Padilla Bay National Estuarine Research Reserve sampled Bay View State Park beach in Skagit County in the summer of 2021.
+Water quality has been compromised at this beach for several years.

 From 2011 through 2015, the beach failed to meet recreational swimming standards.
 Skagit County has been able to find and fix sources of pollution to the bay, improving overall water quality.